Bajdzis/vscode-database/README.md

 * Find `vscode-database`

 ## Changelog

+* 1.5.0 - Add new command for run query from SQL files

 * 1.4.1 - Fixed #24, #21

 * 1.4.0 - Show connections and table in TreeView, Start using VSCode Setting